Vrocks1987/Assignment-5---100931284/README.md

 * **Viral Tailor** - *Initial work* - [Your GitHub Profile](https://github.com/Vrocks1987/Assignment-5---100931284/edit/main/README.md)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* Special thanks to the instructors of Data 1202 for their guidance.
+* Special thanks to the instructors Prof. Omar of Data 1202 for their guidance.